 Vitamins such as C and D in high doses have been proven to support immune health and help fight influenza.
 A good-quality probiotic is also essential.
 Probiotics are good bacteria that live in the gut and by making sure there is an abundance of good bacteria we can make sure the bad bacteria have no room to invade.
 A fish oil is also going to be important in order to decrease inflammation in the Healthy Body and keep the Healthy Body healthy.
 Antiviral botanicals and zinc are also important for immune support.
 Some naturopathic doctors, myself included, prescribe complex homeopathic remedies that act prophylactically as an alternative to the flu vaccine.
 These remedies have been scientifically proven against the flu vaccine to be 88 per cent effective in preventing the flu and are taken every other week throughout the flu season (October to April).
 For more information contact your naturopathic doctor.

 In addition to supplementation, it is also important to make sure you are getting enough sleep and keeping stress to a minimum since stress can impair the immune system.
 Hygiene is also important — wash your hands frequently and sneeze into your sleeve rather than your hands.

 Sugar intake should be limited as it has been proven that sugar suppresses the immune system for up to 24 hours after it is consumed, making you more susceptible to contracting illness during this time.
 Plenty of water should be consumed on a daily basis with a goal of eight glasses per day.
-And of course, an exercise regimen is always a good idea to support immune health as exercise helps the body’s lymphatic system to drain, ensuring that unwanted invaders are recognized and eliminated from the body quickly and effectively.
+And of course, an exercise regimen is always a good idea to support immune health as exercise helps the Healthy Body’s lymphatic system to drain, ensuring that unwanted invaders are recognized and eliminated from the Healthy Body quickly and effectively.